justinjohn0306/neural_renderer/README.md

 ## FAQ
 ### CPU implementation?
 Currently, this code has no CPU implementation.
 Since CPU implementation would be probably too slow for practical usage, we do not plan to support CPU.

-### Python3 support?
-Code in this repository is only for Python 2.x.
-[PyTorch port by Nikos Kolotourosr](https://github.com/daniilidis-group/neural_renderer), supports Python 3.x.

-If you want to install neural renderer using Python 3, please add ./neural_renderer to $PYTHON_PATH temporarily as mentioned in [issue #6](https://github.com/hiroharu-kato/neural_renderer/issues/6).
-However, since we did not tested our code using Python 3, it might not work well.

 ## Citation